Midtown Urology Associates

 Urologists located in Austin, TX

 The American Cancer Society estimates that nearly 9,000 men will be diagnosed with testicular cancer in 2017.
 While not a common type of cancer, the disease often strikes young men and those in early middle age, a time when many men are not as proactive about their health as they should be.
-The urology specialists at Midtown Urology Associates have the training and experience needed to provide comprehensive diagnostics and treatment for testicular cancer.
+Dr. Michael Trotter, Andrew Barger, APRN, and the urology specialists at Midtown Urology Associates have the training and experience needed to provide comprehensive diagnostics and treatment for testicular cancer.
 Schedule an appointment online or over the phone today at the Austin, Texas, office.

 Most testicular cancers develop in your germ cells, which are the cells responsible for creating sperm.
 There are two types of germ cell tumors.

 These tumors are slow-growing and are often detected based on elevated levels of human chorionic gonadotropin, or HCG, proteins.